 Your Flight Crew Family

-// I wish I knew when I would see you ..
+// I wish I knew when I would see you again.
+Do I ..

 // Yesterday, I had a passenger smoke her eCigarette in ..